Welcome, Spring 2019 Students!

 - Google Blog: Titan M Makes Pixel 3 our Most Secure Phone Yet

-3.5: Meltdown and Spectre: Diving Into Hardware Vulnerabilities (slides available after class)
+3.5: Meltdown and Spectre: Diving Into Hardware Vulnerabilities (slides)

 - Meltdown: Reading Kernel Memory from User Space